 691.52

 A line is too simple for the given data and completely misses the patterns.
-When a model underfits, it is usually a good idea to fit a more complex model.3.
+When a model underfits, it is usually a good idea to look for more complex models.3.
 Model ComplexityIf the train loss is low and the test loss is high, the model is overfitting.
 If the train loss is itself high, the model is underfitting.
-Here is a general plot of train and test loss with respect to model complexity:LossModel complexitytraintestunderfitoverfitNote how the training loss keeps decreasing as the models get more and more complex.4.
+Here is a general plot of train and test loss with respect to model complexity.
+One can think of model complexity as the degree of the polynomial features used in the example we have been working with so far.LossModel complexitytraintestunderfitoverfitNote how the training loss keeps decreasing as the models get more and more complex.
+The test loss decreases for a while and starts increasing beyond a point.
+The region between the dotted lines is an ideal place to look for the best model.4.
 RegularizationRegularization is a method to mitigate overfitting.
 We can't always resort to adding more training data.
-In such situations, we impose an a constraint on the model's weights.
-We study two forms of regularization:4.1.
+In such situations, we impose a constraint on the model's weights and do not allow it to become to big in magnitude.
+Recall that the high magnitudes of weights is one of the reasons for overfitting.
+We study two forms of regularization.4.1.
 Ridge RegressionThe loss function is modified as follows.
 This is called the regularized loss function:L(w)=1

 The corresponding weight vector:w=a